-All employees shall have the right to disclose improper governmental activities to a Board member, a school administrator, a member of the County Board of Education, County Superintendent of Schools, or the Superintendent of Public Instruction.
-An improper governmental activity is an activity by the district or district employee that violates state or federal law, is economically wasteful, or involves gross misconduct, in competency or inefficiency.
-(Education Code 44111, 44112)
+An employee shall have the right to disclose to a Board member, a school administrator, a member of the County Board of Education, the County Superintendent of Schools, or the Superintendent of Public Instruction any improper governmental activity by the district or a district employee that violates state or federal law, is economically wasteful, or involves gross misconduct, incompetency, or inefficiency.
+When the employee has reasonable cause to believe that the information discloses a violation of state or federal statute or a violation of or noncompliance with a state or federal rule or regulation, the employee has the right to disclose such information to a government or law enforcement agency or to refuse to participate in any such activity.
+(Education Code 44112, 44113; Labor Code 1102.5)